asukakenji/matchmaking-challenge/docs/assumptions_and_ideas.md

 It sounds reasonable to make such an assumption.
 Since if there are more than 16 players battling in an arena, it soon becomes a battle royal / tangled warfare.
-Players with higher attack points may probably win easily by making aimless attacks continuously.
+Players with higher attack points may probably win easily by making aimless attacks throughout the battle.